build-on-aws/content/tutorials/practical-cloud-guide/deploy-an-asp-net-core-application-on-windows-server-with-aws-lightsail/index.md

 ## Lightsail Overview

 For this task you will deploy an ASP.NET Core application on IIS in Windows Server.
-The application is simple web application, but requires installing and configuring IIS in addition to deploying it.
+The application is a simple web application, but requires installing and configuring IIS in addition to deploying the application to IIS.
 Let’s begin with a AWS Lightsail overview to familiarize working with this service.

 Open the AWS Console in a browser and use the search bar to find AWS Light Sail.